 Be confident in their creative abilities to tackle challenging problems.

 Be brave and not afraid to fail, realizing that failure is a key component of innovation.

-- Be empathetic and seek to understand the perspectives of people with different backgrounds, circumstances, when solving problems.
+Be empathetic and seek to understand the perspectives of people with different backgrounds and circumstances when solving problems.

-Through I-Track classes, Geffen Academy students will graduate with confident competency in the attributes of innovation: critical thinking, creative problem solving, selfdirected learning, forging empathy, solutions building and testing, self-reflection, iteration, embracing failure and powerful communication.
+Through I-Track classes, students will attain confident competency in the attributes of innovation: critical thinking, creative problem solving, self-directed learning, forging empathy, solutions building and testing, self-reflection, iteration, embracing failure and powerful communication.

 The Middle School I-Track curriculum emphasizes broad exposure to the design thinking process.
-The goal of the middle school curriculum is for students to be confident and competent in applying design thinking, critical thinking, creative problem solving and selfdirected learning to real-world problems.
+The goal of the Middle School curriculum is for students to be confident and competent in applying design thinking, procedural thinking, creative problem solving, and self-directed learning to real-world problems.

 In the Upper School curriculum, students will build off the foundation established in Middle School.
 Students will select courses that will expose them to the advanced application of innovative thinking and making in different areas of concentration.
 Finally, all students will complete a capstone course in Social Innovation where they will be challenged to solve a real-world problem for an external client.
 This course will challenge students to synthesize all of their training in a large-scale effort that includes a presentation to a wide audience of stakeholders.